 As well as class-based academic educational experience, I have worked in outdoor and environmental education settings.
 I feel that widening the children's experience beyond the curriculum is important and directly in line with the Forest Schools initiative.

-The next few years will see some changes for Swarland as it moves to a Primary School.
-I would like to use my previous experiences and enthusiasm within the Governing Body to make the most of this change and continue to improve the all round experience for the children.
+I would like to use my previous experiences and enthusiasm within the Governing Body to continue to improve the all round experience for the children.

 My name is Elizabeth Hilton and I have lived in Swarland since 2012.
-My son Finn is in Year 3 and my daughter Rebecca is part of the first Year 5 class.
-I am originally from New York, and have been living and working in the UK for 17 years as an Electronics Engineer.
+Both of my children attended Swarland Primary School from Reception through to Year 6.
+I am originally from New York, and have been living and working in the UK for 22 years as an Electronics Engineer.

-My sole aim is to help Swarland Primary School continue to “be the best that it can be”, for every parent/carer and child.
+My ongoing aim is to help Swarland Primary School continue to “be the best that it can be”, for every parent/carer and child.